-The results are in, and they prove what we knew all along: People who wear the Apollo wearable sleep better and reduce their stress levels.
+The results are in: People who wear the Apollo wearable fall asleep faster, stay asleep longer and reduce their stress levels.

-Now Apollo has more research data to back up its claims.
+Yes!
+On top of rave reviews from thousands of users, and an abundance of research in its original production, Apollo now has even more research to back up its claims.
 It conducted a study of over 500 people who wore both the Apollo wearable and the Oura Ring health-tracking device, collecting data as they slept in a real-world environment over an average of five months.

-Here’s what they found among consistent Apollo users (those who kept it on three or more hours a day, five or more days a week), compared to before they started using Apollo:
+Here’s what was found among consistent Apollo users (those who kept it on three or more hours a day, five or more days a week), compared to before they started using Apollo:

-When it comes to improving your sleep, those are the best kind of figures you’d see from starting to regularly practice meditation or mindfulness exercises, or from getting daily, quality physical exercise.
-Don’t let all the science and numbers scare you off — the Apollo wearable is 21st-century tech, but, in a way, the ideas behind the Apollo have been tested for millennia and are based on wisdom as old as time.
+When it comes to improving your sleep, those are the best kind of figures you’d see from starting to practice meditation or mindfulness exercises regularly, or from getting daily, quality physical exercise.
+Don’t let all the science and numbers scare you off — the Apollo wearable is 21st-century tech, but, in a way, the ideas behind the Apollo wearable come from the age-old science of touch and are based on wisdom as old as time.

 Impressively, 95% of users who reviewed the wearable would recommend the product.
-With an average of 4.6 stars from 1,000 plus reviews, there’s no denying that users love their Apollo experience.
+With an average of 4.7 stars from over 1,500 plus reviews, there’s no denying that users love their Apollo experience.
 Even world-renowned sleep expert Dr. Michael J. Breus, Ph.D., a double board-certified Clinical Psychologist and Clinical Sleep Specialist, has only positive things to say about the wearable.
 He’s confident in the device’s ability to improve sleep quality and overall health, not just for his patients but for himself, too:

-Even when you’re not trying to de-stress, Apollo can help you transition from one part of your day to the next, like from waking up to getting ready for work.
-Modes will help you clear your mind, relax, focus or lull yourself to sleep.
+The Apollo wearable can help you transition from one part of your day to the next, like from waking up to getting ready for work.
+Choosing different modes in the Apollo Neuro app will help you get more energy, relax, focus, or lull yourself to sleep.